- Side Effects

 - 30 mg

-- TAREX technology utilizes an advanced polymer matrix to limit extraction of pseudoephedrine from tablets and deter methamphetamine manufacturing
+- TAREX technology utilizes an advanced polymer matrix to limit the extraction of pseudoephedrine from tablets and deter methamphetamine manufacturing

 - 3 mg/mL